Great Rift Valley Lakes

 The Park also has extremely large pythons, who mainly inhabit the dense woodlands, but can often be seen crossing the roads or dangling from trees.

 The last 2 lakes are Lake Bogoria and Lake Baringo - maybe it is because they are further away they are less visited.
-Borgoria, a saline and alkaline lake, lies a little north of the Equator, and boasts yet another large population of flamingoes.
+Borgoria, a saline and alkaline lake, lies a little north of the Equator.
 The lake is also famous for the geysers and hot springs that line the lake banks.
-Baringo is a freshwater lake and over 470 species of bird have been recorded here, making it a must-see place for really keen birders.
+Baringo is a freshwater lake and over 470 species of bird have been recorded here, including a large population of flamingoes, making it a must-see place for really keen birders.

 Sarova Lion Hill Lodge